Understanding the Challenges of Translating African Languages

 In the post-colonial era, African people have grown more aware of the value of their linguistic inheritance.
 Nonetheless, despite the spread of mid-sized African languages in media and primary school education, only a few are considered official at the national level, and colonial languages still prevail.
 Fortunately, language policies aiming at multilingualism are being developed to give power to rare African languages.

 Challenges of African Languages Translation

 Languages across Africa have witnessed a lot of changes and Bantu groups make a very good example of this phenomenon.
 Even though Bantu languages have managed to expand over a broad territory, their translation is hindered by several challenges.
-Problems that are normally faced in translation—such as ambiguity, need for paraphrasing and mismatching—seem to be more prominent when translating a Bantu language to English.
+Problems that are normally faced in translation—such as ambiguity, need for paraphrasing and mismatching—seem to be more prominent when translating English to Bantu language and Bantu to English.
 This is because available resources like corpora and dictionaries are undeveloped or inadequate.
-Therefore, translators of African languages need to be exceptionally resourceful and be able to create their own glossaries.
+Therefore, translators of African languages need to be exceptionally resourceful and be able to create their own glossaries. translate

 Another obstacle translators of rare African language face is the expensive and low-quality internet connection in several African countries, adding insult to injury.
 The impact of such challenges can be significantly diminished when dealing with professional LSPs who are experienced and equipped with all the necessary translation and localization resources.